 We operate manufacturing, treating and distribution facilities internationally, but primarily in the United States.
 Our business segments consist of UFP Retail Solutions, UFP Packaging and UFP Construction and align with the end markets we serve.
 This segment structure allows for a specialized and consistent sales approach among Company operations, efficient use of resources and capital, and quicker introduction of new products and services.
 We manage the operations of our individual locations primarily through a market-centered reporting structure under which each location is included in a business unit and business units are included in our Retail, Packaging, and Construction segments.
 In the case of locations which serve multiple segments, results are allocated and accounted for by segment.
-Two customers, The Home Depot and Lowes, accounted for approximately 15% and 11%, respectively, of our total net sales in fiscal 2022, 16% and 10%, respectively, of our total net sales in fiscal 2021 and 24% and 4%, respectively, in 2020.
+Two customers, The Home Depot and Lowes, accounted for approximately 15% and 11%, respectively, of our total net sales in fiscal 2021 and 24% and 4%, respectively, in 2020.